AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 3](graphs/DAEN_histogram_xcarditis_age.gif)
 Figure 3.

 Figure 4 estimates the number of myocarditis and pericarditis cases reported in DAEN per 100,000 people that received two doses.
 This used DAEN data to 7/1/2022 and the [vaccination numbers](https://www.health.gov.au/resources/collections/covid-19-vaccination-daily-rollout-update) released by the Australian Government for 30/12/2021.
 An equal number of males and females receiving the vaccination for each group was assumed, as precise numbers were not available.
-Please note that records in DAEN for myocarditis and pericarditis that excluded sex or age information were not used in this calculation (16% of myocarditis and 21% of pericarditis cases excluded age or sex information).
+Please note that records in DAEN for myocarditis/myopericarditis and pericarditis that excluded sex or age information were not used in this calculation (16% of myocarditis and 21% of pericarditis cases excluded age or sex information).

 ![Figure 4](graphs/DAEN%20myocarditis%20per%20100000.png)
 Figure 4.

-Figures 5 and 6 plot the reports of myocarditis by age grouped by sex or manufacturer respectively.
+Figures 5 and 6 plot the reports of myocarditis/myopericarditis by age grouped by sex or manufacturer respectively.
 Figures 7 and 8 are the same for pericarditis.
 A '-' is used where an age was not given in the report.

 ![Figure 5](graphs/DAEN%20myocarditis%20cases%20age.png)
 Figure 5.